cprevost4/CCRB_Software/README.md

 ## Content

- - demo.m: demo file with minimal requirements
+ - demo.m : demo file with minimal requirements
+ -/data : contains simulations results, for speed purpose.
+These results can also be obtained in the demo file.
  - /demos : contains demo files that produce tables and figures (including ```main.m```

  - /figures : where the figures are saved